d2l-ai/d2l-en/chapter_introduction/index.md

-When trying to predict numerical values, the most common loss function is *squared error*, i.e., the square of the difference between the prediction and the ground-truth.
+When trying to predict numerical values, the most common loss function is *squared error*, i.e., the square of the difference between the prediction and the ground truth target.
 For classification, the most common objective is to minimize error rate, i.e., the fraction of examples on which our predictions disagree with the ground truth.
-Some objectives (e.g., squared error) are easy to optimize.
-Others (e.g., error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
+Some objectives (e.g., squared error) are easy to optimize, while others (e.g., error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
 In these cases, it is common to optimize a *surrogate objective*.

-Typically, the loss function is defined with respect to the model's parameters and depends upon the dataset.
+During optimization, we think of the loss as a function of the model's parameters, and treat the training dataset as a constant.
 We learn
 the best values of our model's parameters by minimizing the loss incurred on a set